jtdx-project/jtdx/Darwin/ReadMe.txt

 There are some system matters you must deal with first.
 Open a Terminal window by going to Applications->Utilities and clicking on Terminal.

-Along with this ReadMe file there is a file:   sysctl.conf.
-Drag this file to your Desktop.
+Along with this ReadMe file there is a file:  com.jtdx.sysctl.plist  which must be copied to a system area by typing this line in the Terminal window and then pressing the Return key.

-JTDX makes use of a block of memory which is shared between different parts of the code.
-The normal allocation of shared memory on a Mac is insufficient and this has to be increased.
-You should use a Mac editor to examine sysctl.conf.

-There are two important parameters that you need to consider.  shmmax determines the amount of shared memory that must be allocated for WSJT-X to operate.
-This is 14680064 (14MB) and this is defined in the sysctl.conf file and should not be changed.

-It is possible to run more than one instance of JTDX simultaneously.
-See "Section 14.
-Platform Dependencies" in the User Guide.
-The second important parameter shmall=17920 determines how many instances are permitted.
-This is calculated as:
-  (shmall x 4096/14680064) = 5.
-The sysctl.conf file is configured to permit up to 5 instances of jtdx to run simultaneously.
-If this limitation is acceptable then you can continue to install the sysctl.conf file without making any alterations.
-Otherwise you must edit the file to increase shmall according to this calculation.

-Now move this file into place for the system to use by typing: (Note this assumes that you really did drag this file to your Desktop as required earlier.)

-  sudo cp $HOME/Desktop/sysctl.conf /etc/ sudo chmod 664 /etc/sysctl.conf
+      sudo  cp  /Volumes/JTDX/com.jtdx.sysctl.plist  /Library/LaunchDaemons

-  sudo chown  root:wheel  /etc/sysctl.conf
+you will be asked for your normal password because authorisation is needed to copy this file.
+(Your password will not be echoed but press the Return key when completed.)

-and then reboot your Mac.
+Now re-boot your Mac.
 This is necessary to install the changes.
 After the reboot you should re-open the Terminal window as before and you can check that the change has been made by typing:

       sysctl -a | grep sysv.shm

 If shmmax is not shown as 14680064 then contact me since JTDX will fail to load with an error message: "Unable to create shared memory segment".